iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/tools/ai/braveleo.md

 ---
 Brave Leo is an AI assistant that prioritizes user privacy and doesn't require an account.
 Key features include:
 - No tracking or profiling
-- No chat history saved
+- Chat history is stored only on your device and can be disabled
 - No account needed
 - Built into Brave browser
-- Free to use
+- Free to use, with an optional premium tier